ethantenison/Coursera_Data_Cleaning_Project-/UCI HAR Dataset/README.txt

 - 'features.txt': List of all features.

-- 'activity_labels.txt': Links the class labels with their activity name.
+- activities = 'activity_labels.txt: Links the class labels with their activity name.

-- 'train/X_train.txt': Training set.
+- x_train ='train/X_train.txt': Training set.

-- 'train/y_train.txt': Training labels.
+- y_train = 'train/y_train.txt': Training labels.

-- 'test/X_test.txt': Test set.
+- x_test = 'test/X_test.txt': Test set.

-- 'test/y_test.txt': Test labels.
+- y_test = 'test/y_test.txt': Test labels.

+- train_data = merges x and y train data, a column called "train_group" is added

+- test_data = merges x and y test data, a column called "test_group" is added

+- combined_data = binds the rows from train_data and test_data together, variable names are changed to be more specific, and the levels of activity are changed to descriptive strings

+- tidy_data1 = extracts the mean and standar deviations from combined_data, meanFreq is omitted

+-tidy_data2 = groups the data from tidy_data1 by subject and activity and finds the mean for each participant

 - 'Coursera_Data_Cleaning_Project.rproj': R project file.

 - 'run_analysis.R': R script containing the code

-The following files are available for the train and test data.
-Their descriptions are equivalent.

-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.

-- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.

 Notes:
 ======